Tertiary education in New Zealand: Institutes of technology and polytechnics

-On 1 August, the Education Minister Chris Hipkins announced that the Government would merge all 16 institutes of technology and polytechnics (ITPs) into a single entity in April 2020, citing declining student numbers and better allocation of government resources.
+On 1 August 2019, the Education Minister Chris Hipkins announced that the Labour-led coalition government would merge all 16 institutes of technology and polytechnics (ITPs) into a single entity in April 2020 called Te Pūkenga, citing declining student numbers and better allocation of government resources.
 Polytechnics have been cautiously optimistic about the changes despite concerns about losing their autonomy to a national organisation.
 While Ara Institute of Canterbury chief executive Tony Gray and Otago Polytechnic chief executive Phil Ker have cautiously welcomed the changes, the opposition National Party's Education spokesperson Shane Reti and Southern Institute of Technology CEO Penny Simonds have opposed the merger, saying that it would lead to job losses.

+Following the 2023 New Zealand general election, the National-led coalition government announced it would be dissolving Te Pūkenga with the goal of restoring the autonomy of the polytechnics.
+In July 2025, the Government was confirmed that Te Pūkenga would be replaced with 10 stand-alone polytechnics from 1 January 2026, and that Te Pūkenga would continue operating for another year until its disestablishment on 31 December 2026.

 Wānanga

 A wānanga is a publicly owned tertiary institution that provides education in a Māori cultural context.
 Section 162 of the Education Act 1989 (re-affirmed by the Waitangi Tribunal in 2005) specifies that wānanga resemble mainstream universities in many ways.
 As of 2009, wānanga offer certificates, diplomas, and bachelor-level degrees, with some wānanga providing programmes in specialised areas up to doctorate level.

 Wānanga educational programmes are accredited through the New Zealand Qualifications Authority (NZQA) and the Ministry of Education, and are partly governed by New Zealand's Tertiary Education Commission (TEC).

 In Maori tradition the word wānanga conveyed meanings related to highly evolved knowledge, lore, occult arts, and also "forum" in the sense of a discussion to arrive at deeper understanding.

 There are three official wānanga: Te Wānanga o Raukawa, Te Whare Wānanga o Awanuiārangi and Te Wānanga o Aotearoa.